WatermelonSeng/i-dont-know-help/A-Monster-Calls-but-without-As.md

 No. Not his pop.
 This voice owned texture.
 Wild, brutish, monstrous texture.

-Then he percieved weighty screeches of wood outside, like something humongous
+Then he percieved weighty screeches of wood outside, like something humongous striding 'cross timber floors.